hyunseungkang/ivmodel/README.md

 to Schooling.”
 In LN Christofides, EK Grant, R Swidinsky (eds.), Aspects of Labor Market
 Behaviour: Essays in Honour of John Vanderkamp.
 University of Toronto Press.

-Jiang, Y., Kang, H., and Small, D. S. (2015). <a href="http://www.stanford.edu/~hskang/ivmodel.pdf">ivmodel: An R Package for Inference and Sensitivity Analysis of Instrumental Variables Models with One Endogenous Variable.</a> Technical Report.
+Kang, H., Jiang, Y., Zhao, Q., and Small, D. S. (2015). <a href="http://pages.stat.wisc.edu/~hyunseung/">ivmodel: An R Package for Inference and Sensitivity Analysis of Instrumental Variables Models with One Endogenous Variable.</a> Technical Report.